swiftlang/swift-evolution/proposals/nnnn-rawspan-safe-loading-api.md

 protocol ConvertibleToRawBytes {}
 ```

-Custom types will not be allowed to declare an unsafe conformance to `ConvertibleToRawBytes` at this time.
+Custom types will not be allowed to declare a conformance to `ConvertibleToRawBytes` at this time.

 ##### `ConvertibleFromRawBytes`